SerhiiKryvoshei/window/README.md

 It also switches the active tab and its style. (class active) The user can click on both the inscription and the image

+## 6. There are [Рассчитать стоимость] buttons inside all the tabs.

+When you click on them, a modal window with the popup_calc class should appear.

+The main task: when you click on the small previews (4 in a row above), the preview becomes somewhat larger.
+Below them, the analog image of the active preview is shown.
+If you select a different one, there will be a similar logic.
+In the layout, everything is ready - you just need to prescribe the logic.

+In the "width" and "height" fields you can only enter numbers.
+When you click on the "Next" button, this modal window is hidden.
+The popup_calc_profile appears.
+On this window realize that you can only select 1 profile.
+Either cold or warm.
+When you click the "Next" button, this modal window is hidden.
+Popup_calc_end appears.
+The requirements here are exactly the same as in the other forms.

+BUT!
+All data that a person has marked or selected must be transmitted with the form.

 ## 7. Implementation of tabs

 It also switches the active tab and its style. (class after_click)